2017 World Championships in Athletics – Women's heptathlon: Summary

 At the beginning of the second day, Johnson-Thompson produced a 6.56 metre long jump to move up in the rankings.
 Rodríguez and Schäfer lost some ground with 6.23 metre and 6.20 metre jumps.
 On her final attempt, Thiam gained ground on all of them with her 6.57 metre best jump of the day.
 In the javelin throw, Thiam and Schäfer were about even through the first two throws, with Rodríguez losing about two metres to both of them and Johnson-Thompson falling well behind.
 On the final throw, Schäfer edged a few centimetres past Thiam's earlier throw, but Thiam unleashed a 53.93 metre throw to pad her lead by another 76 points.
 But the best javelin throw of the day was a World Championship Heptathlon Best 58.41 metres by Anouk Vetter, which brought her into the medal chase, displacing Rodríguez.
 Going into the final event, Vetter and Schäfer were virtually tied with only 3 points separation.
 They knew their performance in the 800 metres would determine which medal they got.
 With 170 points to spare, it would take a weak 800 metres by Thiam to allow either a shot at gold.
 Schäfer's 800 metres record was about 3 seconds faster than Vetter coming in, and needing her best Schäfer managed at 2:15.34 while Vetter visibly struggled to a 2:19.43.
-While Thiam's 800 metres was the third from the bottom, it was still adequate for an easy overall win.
+While Thiam's 800 metres was the third from the bottom, it was still adequate for an easy overall win by 88 points.